SlickNicky10/ItemUtils/README.md

 `setGlobalAction(action)` - sets the global action that will be executed any time a player performs an ItemUtils GUI action.

-`createViewFromTemplate(id, name, items)` - creates an inventory from a GUI template, which was declared in the ItemUtils config. **This method will only become available once the `templates` field is created in the ItemUtils config** *(plugins/Drupi/ItemUtils.yml)*
+`createViewFromTemplate(id, name, items)` - creates an inventory from a GUI template, which was declared in the ItemUtils config.

 ## ItemUtils divides its GUIs into two types: